 A striking change happens for the maximum coding fraction (fig. ??
 D).
 As opposed to every case we have looked at before, now the higher frequency signal appears to be more easily encoded than the low frequency signal.
 This can be explained by looking at the coherence curves of the two signals (fig. 22 B).
 As the firing rate of the neurons is inside the frequency range of the low frequency signal, encoding of those frequencies is suppressed.
 This is not the case for the high frequency signal, where the coherence behaves similarly to what we have seen for the strong input case (fig. 18 B).
-Maximum coding fraction for the low frequency signal is very similar to the maximum coding fraction for the low frequency as for every other case coding fraction can get much higher for the narrowband signals.
+Maximum coding fraction for the low frequency signal is very similar to the maximum coding fraction for the low frequency interval of the broadband signal.
+This is also different to what we have seen before, as for every other case coding fraction can get much higher for the narrowband signals.